 to be installed.

-[Regulation 7 amended in Gazette 16 Sep 1994 p.
+[Regulation 7 amended: Gazette 16 Sep 1994 p.
 4751; 23 Oct 2001 p.
 5635.]

 8. Design and installation

 Unless the local government is satisfied that the information provided under regulation 7(3) and (4) with respect to the design and installation of an air-handling system, water system or cooling tower complies with the provisions of AS 3666 applicable to the design and installation of that system, the local government shall not grant the approval referred to in regulation 7(1) nor allow the installation of such a system.